gwax/www-gwax/posts/2004/01/muth-and-i-pwnz.rst

 finished, we walked into lab and were checked off in about 10 minutes.

 Assignment 4 is where the story gets fun.
 Assignment 4 was to make your robot chase after an IR Beacon.
-We start out oday with some modifications to our robot from yesterday, namely mounting the IR Beacon and figuring out how to make it work (which is pretty hard because it's supposed to be connected to the expansion board, which we aren't using).
+We start out today with some modifications to our robot from yesterday, namely mounting the IR Beacon and figuring out how to make it work (which is pretty hard because it's supposed to be connected to the expansion board, which we aren't using).